Skip to content

 We built the deck quickly after we moved in:

 We took a weekend and painted the mobile home’s siding.
-It cost less than $150 and 2 days of work using spray paint (yep! spray paint!).
-I’m a firm believer in doing what you can with the resources you have (you can read my little rant about that very thing here).
+It cost less than $150 and 2 days of work using spray paint (yes, spray paint).
+I’m a firm believer in doing what you can with the resources you have (you can read my little rant, aka editorial, about that here).

-The kitchen needs a lot more work.
-New paint and floors made a huge improvement.
+The kitchen needs a lot more work but new paint and flooring made a huge improvement:

 We have about half an acre on the outskirts of a small WV town.
 Here’s our backyard: